 There are quite a few points to note though, perhaps the most important of which is that you will still need to provide ID unless the bookie can identify you by the electoral register or other means.
 If you do need to provide ID, this is usually a photo or scan of photographic ID document such as a passport, a driving licence or a national ID card, proof of your address (a recent utility bill or financial statement) and, depending on how you deposit, possibly ID relating to that.

 Non-Bank Deposits at UK Bookies

 There are a few options when it comes to depositing with many of the biggest and best UK bookies offering all of the options below, whilst some may be more limited in what they offer.

-- Ukash – Ukash is a voucher that allows you to pay in cash at Paypoint locations and other outlets in order to obtain a code that will allow you to add funds to your online betting account.
-Update: Please note that UKash has now been joined with Paysafecard.
+Ukash was a voucher that allowed you to pay in cash at Paypoint locations and other outlets in order to obtain a code that will allow you to add funds to your online betting account.
+Please note that UKash has now joined with Paysafecard.

 Finding What Payment Methods are Accepted

 For further details it is always a good idea to refer to the betting site at which you want to deposit funds, calling or emailing their customer service team if clarification of the options is required.
 Many sites will list what payment methods are accepted within their help or FAQ sections along with minimum and maximum deposit levels.